ixd-teaching/IoX/README.md

 ### Thinking and programming interaction

-_What:_ IxO is a framework for helping interaction design students think and programming interaction.
-It brings together a conceptualisation of interaction with a structured programming model for how to code and design interactive experiments and prototypes in educational contexs.
+_What:_ IxO is a framework for helping interaction design students think and programme interaction.
+It brings together a conceptualisation of interaction with a structured programming model for coding and designing interactive experiments and prototypes in educational contexs.

 _Background:_ How this is comes out of teaching students interactivity.